 Similarly, in our conversations with Parveen Bhanu, Former Councillor of Ballari (Karnataka), we recognise that she was particular to not focus on her gender identity and preferred her work to be under the spotlight instead.
 She also indicated that people tend to have sympathy for transgenders as they often come from poor socioeconomic backgrounds.
-Further, Mallu Kumbar added that there is a general sentiment among voters who believe that transgenders are less corrupt as they have no family ties and tend to serve people better.
+Further, Mallu Kumbar added that it is also interesting to note that there is a general sentiment among voters who believe that transgenders are less corrupt as they have no family ties and tend to serve people better.

 "I do not look at each community differently.
-When people approach me with a grievance, I work towards resolving them."
+When people approach me with a grievance, I work towards resolving them"